nodejs/outreach/community.md

 2. Search for similar issues before opening a new one.
 Somebody may have already reported it.

-3. If you open an issue, make sure to select 🐛 Bug report and then follow the instructions in the template.
+3. If you open an issue, make sure to select `🐛 Bug Report` and then follow the instructions in the template.

 4. The NodeJS team will work with you until your issue has been resolved.

-To report an issue specific to NodeJS, please use [nodejs/node](https://github.com/nodejs/node/issues)
+> To report an issue specific to NodeJS, please use [nodejs/node](https://github.com/nodejs/node/issues) page.

-To report an issue specific to nodejs.org website, please use [nodejs/nodejs.org](https://github.com/nodejs/nodejs.org/issues)
+> To report an issue specific to [NodeJS organization website](nodejs.org), please use [nodejs/nodejs.org](https://github.com/nodejs/nodejs.org/issues) page.

-### Requesting a feature
+### Requesting a Feature

 Think you have some useful features in mind which you want to see implemented in the next versions of NodeJS?
 We would love to hear about it.
 You can easily report it to us.
 Just follow the steps written below.

 1. Update to the latest node version.
 It can happen that we may have already introduced that feature.

-2. Open an [issue](https://github.com/nodejs/node/issues) and then select 🚀 Feature Request.
+2. Open an [issue](https://github.com/nodejs/node/issues) and then select `🚀 Feature Request`.
 Fill out the template and then select Submit new issue.

 ## Code of Conduct

-Like every other community, the NodeJS foundation has also defined some rules which every member needs to uphold.
-[Click here](https://github.com/nodejs/outreach/blob/master/CODE_OF_CONDUCT.md) to see the Code of Conduct.
+This community is committed to upholding the [NodeJS Code of Conduct](https://github.com/nodejs/outreach/blob/master/CODE_OF_CONDUCT.md).

 ## Stuck at Somewhere